Why Maintain Your Motorcycle Yourself?Article Last Updated: Aug 18, 2023

 - For when you may want to discuss an issue with a service department

 Your motorcycle should have come with an owner’s manual.
 Read it.
 If you don’t have one, you may be able to download one for free from the manufacturer or distributor website.
 A maintenance schedule should be included in the manual.
 Often there is a guide to doing some of the more basic maintenance tasks.
-Optionally you can buy a factory service manual for your motorcycle.
-If you are going to perform your own maintenance, then I recommend getting a copy of the factory service manual.
+If the owner's manual does not cover bike maintenance in enough detail, or if you are going to perform more than just the very basic maintenance yourself, then I recommend getting a copy of the factory service manual.

 If you have a better understanding of the workings and parts of your motorcycle, then you are in a better position to monitor the condition of your bike.
 You will be better able to determine when some aspect of your motorcycle needs attention before it becomes a failure point leading to potentially costly repairs or it becomes a safety issue.
 Prevention (being proactive) can go a long way.